example42/puppi/README.md

 * -o "parameter=value parameter2=value2" : Set manual options to override defaults.
 The options must be in parameter=value syntax, separated by spaces and inside double quotes.

-Some common puppi commnds when you log for an application deployment:
+Some common puppi commands when you log for an application deployment:

 ```bash
 puppi check